Chris D. Thomas

 Christian David Thomas (born 9 September 1959) is a past president of the Royal Entomological Society.
-He is also Director of the Leverhulme Centre for Anthropocene Biodiversity at the University of York.
+He has also served as Director of the Leverhulme Centre for Anthropocene Biodiversity at the University of York.

-He completed his first degree (BA) in Applied Biology at the University of Cambridge, followed by an MSc in Ecology at the University of Bangor and a PhD at the University of Texas at Austin.
-A Professor in the Department of Biology at the University of York, he also serves as director of the Leverhulme Centre for Anthropocene Biodiversity, a new £10 million transdisciplinary research centre funded for 10 years from 2019.
+He completed his first degree (BA) in Applied Biology at the University of Cambridge, followed by an MSc in ecology at the University of Bangor and a PhD at the University of Texas at Austin.
+A professor in the Department of Biology at the University of York, he has also served as director of the Leverhulme Centre for Anthropocene Biodiversity until 2024, a new £10 million transdisciplinary research centre funded for 10 years from 2019.
 In July 2012, he was elected as a Fellow of the Royal Society.